Cavan Institute

 Cavan Institute (previously Cavan College of Further Studies) is a third level college located in the town of Cavan in the Republic of Ireland.
-The college's main campus is located on Cathedral Road, with other sites at Drumalee, in the town centre, and at the former Army Barracks, which was recently purchased by County Cavan VEC.
-In 2006 the Institute became a registered provider of Further Education and Training Awards Council (FETAC) Courses.
+The college's main locations are at several locations in the town and at the former Army Barracks on the Dublin Road, which was purchased by County Cavan VEC and opened in 2023.

-The college offers FETAC awards to all students, with some courses also offering Business and Technology Education Council (BTEC) awards.
+The Institute has been a registered provider of Further Education and Training Awards Council (FETAC) Courses since 2006.
+It offers FETAC awards to all students, with some courses also offering Business and Technology Education Council (BTEC) awards.
 Overall the Institute offers over 70 post-leaving certificate courses.

 Schools

 It has numerous courses on offer in its five schools, including: